 The Center was established to promote interdisciplinary research projects relevant to RISH’s missions and to pioneer new scientific fields.
 The Center seeks to vigorously expand new fields of Humanosphere Science, in collaboration with the RISH staff, Mission Research Fellows, guest researchers and outside cooperative researchers.
 Since 2010, RISH has functioned as a Joint Usage/Research Center committed to being a source for project-based collaborative research by promoting three main activities: the “Exploratory Research for Sustainable Humanosphere Science” invites applications from young researchers undertaking exploratory interdisciplinary research; the “Mission Research for the Sustainable Humanosphere” invites applications for research projects that address RISH’s five missions; and the “Flagship Collaborative Research on the Humanosphere” promotes project-based collaborative research.
 The Center seeks to promote international collaboration through open recruitment of projects and various educational and research programs in and outside the University.
 It also holds events, such as symposiums and open seminars.

 The “open seminar” is a casual research meeting within RISH during lunchtime on Wednesdays.
 At each seminar, we invite a lecturer from RISH or outside with the aim of sharing results within RISH, inspiring new seeds of research, and enhancing collaborations.
-We held 13 open seminars in 2017, bringing the total number to 232.
+We held 13 open seminars in 2018, bringing the total number to 243.
 In association with our international promotion program, “RISH Asia Research Node”, we also started to deliver selected seminars across the world through the internet.
-In 2017, we transmitted 8 seminars to the Indonesian Institute of Sciences (LIPI) and the National Institute of Aeronautics and Space (LAPAN).
-Lectures presented during the overseas training of RISH graduate students were also distributed in Japan.
+In 2018, we transmitted 6 seminars to the Indonesian Institute of Sciences (LIPI) and the National Institute of Aeronautics and Space (LAPAN).

 As the Humanosphere Sciences Joint Usage/Research Hub, RISH defines the humanosphere from a global viewpoint as the spheres vital to human existence: “the outer space”, “the atmosphere”, “the forest-sphere” and “the human living environment”.
 The center promotes interdisciplinary and exploratory research projects by Mission Research Fellows, who are young researchers and members of the Center for Exploratory Research on the Humanosphere.
 They work on exploratory/fusion research projects relating to the five missions for establishing humanosphere science.